 Back and back they pummel me, grunting with the effort because I do not go easily.
 Their faces are red, their lips pulled back, “You can’t take this away from the people who love the unloving.
 You should be grateful to be pitied when you are unloveable.”

 My sheet music is crumpled, torn, and I am in the very back.
 I can still hear the person on stage singing but I can no longer see her for somehow I grew smaller.
 I am curled up, my face and arms scratched, bruises blooming on my neck like dark roses.
 This festival is not for me.
 It is not for my tribe.
-It is about people who know autistic people not for autistic people themselves.
+It is for people who know autistic people not for autistic people themselves.
 I do not belong here.

 On April 3, 2019, Healthline published an article by Rowena Gonden entitled, “How to Make Your Relationship Work When Your Partner Has Autism” .
 The URL of this article includes the phrase how-to-live-with-a-spouse-who-has-autism.
 Healthline has marked this article as fact checked, claiming to follow “strict sourcing guidelines”.
 The website wants “to be your most trusted ally in your pursuit of health and well-being”.

 Yet another article dehumanizing us, perfectly aligning with everything Autism Awareness, Autism Speaks, and Light it Up Blue support: ableism, stigmatization, stereotyping, talking on behalf of and/or about autistic people.
-Treating us like puzzles missing a piece, needing to be solved (or cured).
+Treating us like puzzles missing a piece, needing to be put together or solved (or cured).
 Yet another article taking an eraser to the autistic experience, removing it from existence entirely.

 This article destroyed me.
 I am an autistic person married to a neurotypical person.
 Everything in this article demonized the very essence of who I am and celebrated my husband’s heroism for tolerating and surviving in a marriage with me.
 I know it’s not true but it is still harmful and offensive.
 It still teaches lies.
 I realized I had two options.
 I could let this article consume me, erase me, or I could find a stage and sing.